pyvec/naucse.python.cz/lessons/beginners-en/str/index.md

 print('Initials:', initials.upper())
 ```

-There are more ways how to write such program.
+There are more ways how to write such a program.
 You can call `upper()` twice - on name and surname separately.

 Or like this: